Izell Reese

-Izell Reese (born May 7, 1974) is a former professional American football safety in the National Football League (NFL) for the Dallas Cowboys, Buffalo Bills, and Denver Broncos.
-He played college football at the University of Alabama at Birmingham.
+Izell Reese (born May 7, 1974) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys, Buffalo Bills, and Denver Broncos.
+He played college football for the UAB Blazers and was selected by the Cowboys in the sixth round of the 1998 NFL draft.

-Early years
+Early life

-Reese attended Northview High School, where he led the football team with 5 interceptions as a senior.
+Reese attended Northview High School, where he led the football team with five interceptions as a senior.
 He also lettered in basketball.

-Although he came to the University of Alabama at Birmingham as an unrecruited walk-on athlete, he was named the starter at strong safety as a freshman, making 10 tackles and leading the team with 4 interceptions.
-The next season, he registered 70 tackles, 1 interception and posted 18 tackles—the third best single-game total in school history—against Western Kentucky University.
+Although he came to the University of Alabama at Birmingham as a walk-on athlete, he was named the starter at strong safety as a freshman, making 10 tackles and leading the team with four interceptions.
+The next season, he registered 70 tackles and one interception and posted 18 tackles—the third best single-game total in school history—against Western Kentucky University.

-As a junior, he recorded 69 tackles (second on the team), 5 tackles for loss and 3 sacks.
-In his last year, he collected 83 tackles (4 for loss) and closed out his eligibility with a school-record 85-yard interception return for a touchdown against Arkansas State University.
+As a junior, he recorded 69 tackles (second on the team), five tackles for loss and three sacks.
+In his last year, he collected 83 tackles (four for loss) and closed out his eligibility with a school-record 85-yard interception return for a touchdown against Arkansas State University.